fiatyus/TTK_Gender_Nutrition/readme.md

 **Code -** The folder holds all code that has been written to clean the data, develop the graphs, and launch the flexdashboard.

-**Dashboard_Materials** - This folder contains all code written to create the interactive dashboard

 **Data -** The folder contains all raw data used for analysis.

 **Output -** The folder contains all content created by running code.
 This includes: cleaned data, graphs, and html widgets.